NightScript370/GridLauncher-Night-Edition/README.md

 Select the "?" icon in the top right corner of the launcher to view help pages.
 Press START in hbmenu to reboot your console into home menu.
 Use the D-PAD, CIRCLE-PAD or the touchscreen to select an application, and press A or touch it again to start it.

+#### Todo
+- Ability to boot into .nds
+- Support Rosalina
+- Fix compilation on latest DevKitARM

 #### Credits

--Smealum: Making the original HBLauncher
+- Smealum: Making the original HBLauncher
--GEMISIS : hbmenu 1.0 code
--fincs : hbmenu 1.0 code
--mtheall : hbmenu 1.0 code
--Fluto : hbmenu 1.0 graphics
--Arkhandar : hbmenu 1.0 graphics
+- GEMISIS, fincs, mtheall: hbmenu 1.0 backend
--dotjasp : hbmenu 1.0 graphics (regionfree icon)
+- Fluto, arkhandar: hbmenu 1.0 graphics
+- dotjasp: regionfree icon
--mashers: Forking hbmenu 1.0 to make GridLauncher
+- mashers: Forking hbmenu 1.0 to make GridLauncher
--NightYoshi370: Forking Gridlauncher to add a couple of features
+- NightYoshi370: Forking Gridlauncher to add a couple of features
--Robz8: Making a TWL-side app for this.
+- Robz8: Making a TWL-side app for this.

 #### How to compile

-Firstly, you'll need to install [DevKitARM](https://devkitpro.org/), [3DS Portlibs](https://github.com/xerpi/3ds_portlibs), zlib and lippng
+Firstly, you'll need to install [DevKitARM](https://devkitpro.org/) with the 3DS Portlibs, zlib and lippng
 Then, you'll need to clone the repo with `git clone https://github.com/maorninja/GridLauncher.git`
-Finally, just say "make" and if it works well, it should compile.
+Finally, run "make" in a terminal instance and if it works well, it should compile.

 #### Please see the [README.md from the original launcher](https://github.com/smealum/3ds_hb_menu) for more technical details